AbdelatifAitBara/ProjectA/Readme.md

 # Deployement of Odoo v16, on CentOS 7, Using Vagrant, Virtualbox.

-## Inroduction:

-- Odoo is a Belgian software, is famous for its continuous advancement in the ERP domain Enterprise resource planning (ERP) is a software system that helps you run your entire business, supporting automation and processes in finance, human resources,CRM, e-commerce, billing, accounting...add more.

-- The latest version of Odoo is currently Odoo 16, which was released in October 2022.

 ## Prerequisites:

 **Before starting, make sure you have the following:**